-Every dog is wonderful and perfect in their own special way, but every dog is also a unique being with a distinct personality and set of preferences—just like humans.
-As any dog lover knows, one of the great puppy divides is the line on kisses: some dogs are outright obsessed with them and will put their tongues on the face of any human who gets within licking distance, while others turn their noses up (literally) even as you beg for some slobbery affection.
-So why do some dogs love kisses and others seem to almost hate them boils down to communication style, pack hierarchy, whether licking was encouraged or discouraged by their owners, and, perhaps, even the way you taste.
+Every dog is wonderful and perfect in its own special way, but every dog is also a unique being with a distinct personality and set of preferences—just like humans.
+So why do some dogs lick so much and put their tongues on the face of any human who gets within licking distance, while others turn their noses up (literally) even as you beg for some slobbery affection?
+The reason why some dogs love kisses and others seem to almost hate them boils down to communication style, pack hierarchy, whether licking was encouraged or discouraged by their owners, and, perhaps, even the way you taste.

 Even later in life, licking serves a lot of purposes for dogs.
-It's a way they can communicate (both with each other and with their people) and it's a way for them to gather information, just like sniffing.
+It's a way they can communicate — both with each other and with their people — and gather information, similar to the role of sniffing.

 According to Stilwell, licking is, like so many things, a behavior that's linked to pack hierarchy.

 "It's also sort of a submissive gesture — the more subordinate members of a pack will lick the more dominant members and that's important in maintaining pack harmony," she writes.

 Licking is also a way that dogs can increase the bond between themselves and other members of the pack and a way to welcome other dogs back into the pack after an absence.